kvmet/kvmet/docs/projects/lists/movies.md

 - The Conjuring
     - Watched because it was a friend's favorite.
 Not my favorite but it had some good qualities.
     - ??? quote "Spoiler"
-        - Can I use admonitions within tabs?
+        Can I use admonitions within tabs?
-    - ??? quote "Spoiler
-         What about like this?
+- Test 3
 - Test line
+    - Watched because it was a friend's favorite.
+Not my favorite but it had some good qualities.
-??? quote "Spoiler"
+    - ??? quote "Spoiler"
-	what if I just do it between lines?
+        Can I use admonitions within tabs?
+    - Watched because it was a friend's favorite.
+Not my favorite but it had some good qualities.
 - howdy!

 ## Mediocre